SITCommunity/NekoUI-Download/README.md

 <img width="500px" height="auto" src="https://github.com/user-attachments/assets/67d0efac-3194-488c-9273-9e47d14f9d55" alt="nekoui">

 # Installation
-> First Downloads The Jar File From Verified Platfroms:
+> First downloads the mod jar file from verified platfroms, also you can download it from their client:
 > - CurseForge: [NekoUI-CurseForge]
 > - Modrinth: [NekoUI-Modrinth]
 >
-> Or Downloads From NekoUI Official Github Release:
+> Or you can download it from NekoUI Official Github Release:
 > - Github: [Github Release]

-Note: The Fabric Versions Of NekoUI Is Under Developments, Please Keep Patients
+Note: The Fabric Version Of NekoUI is under development, please keep patience until it will be ported.

 ### How To Use The Mods
-> Copy The Jar File To ".minecraft/mods" Folders.
+> Copy the mod jar file into ".minecraft/mods" Folders.
 >
-> Note: If Using MultiMC, PrimsLauncher, Or Others Modified Minecraft Launcher.
-You Can Import / Downloads From The The Launcher.
+> Note: If you using unofficial/modified Minecraft Launcher such as MultiMC, PrimsLauncher, etc. You can import/download it from The Launcher you have.

-# Credit
+# Credits

 > All Staff & Contributor On NekoUI Java Edition / Han's Community
 > - brokenedtz (Mods Developers)